sygslhy/lhy-formatter-linter/README.md

 ```

 ### Ignore no-source directories

-In project, there must be some sub directories for sure don't contain the source code.
+In a project, there are typically subdirectories that do not contain source code.

-`lhy-formatter-linter` by default ignore the follow directories at the first level under project root dir:
+By default, `lhy-formatter-linter` ignores the following directories at the top level under the project root directory:

-`.git, build, .vscode, .cache, .pytest_cache`
+* `.git`
+* `build`
+* `.vscode`
+* `.cache`
+* `.pytest_cache`

-User can add your custom sub directories by optional argument `-id` or `--ignore-dirs`,
-The format of sub directories to ingore could be absolute path or relative path to project root dir
+Users can add custom subdirectories to ignore using the optional argument `-id` or `--ignore-dirs`.
+The format of the subdirectories to ignore can be either an absolute path or a relative path to the project root directory.

 ```sh
 lhy format -p <project-root-dir> --ignore-dirs .github py_venv <project_root_dir>/docs